vaquarkhan/ocr-app/README.md

 ## Setup OpenSearch Fine-grained access control with Cognito

-1. You first have to give access to index documents for Lambda function role.
-Locate role ARN for Process Job Completion function from cloudformation outputs.
+You first have to give access to index documents for Lambda function.

+1. Locate role ARN for Process Job Completion function from Cloudformation outputs named *ProcessJobCompletionFunctionIamRole*.
+2. Go to OpenSeach Dashboard and sign in with master user
+3. From Security > Roles > all_access > Mapped users
-2. Provide backend role mapping in OpenSearch Security settings
+ provide backend role mapping of the function role

+> More details on Fine-grained access for OpenSearch can be found [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html)

 ## Upload Website Content to S3